 What’s the cohort size and where will they be from?

 The MSc in OD is an international qualification programme.
-Each cohort has a minimum number of 15 participants and the group will comprise international and UK participants, from private and public sector organisations with a range of qualifications and work experience.
+Each cohort has around 15 – 25 participants and the group will comprise international and UK participants, from private and public sector organisations with a range of qualifications and work experience.
 This diversity will enrich your learning experience through access to different cultural OD contexts.

 Academic Reading and Writing